medusajs/medusa/docs/content/add-plugins/strapi.md

 :::info

 This plugin is a [community plugin](https://github.com/Deathwish98/medusa-plugin-strapi) and is not managed by the official Medusa team.
+At the moment, it supports v4 of Strapi.

 :::